hariharanragothaman/BoggleGameSolver/cplusplus_implementations.md

 ```

 2. In `boggle_solver.cpp`:  **Note**: This contains all the `TODO` functions required to be implemented:
+Let's take a look at the code-flow here:
-Here we have `class Trie` and several memeber functions of the class and helper functions.
+Here we have `class Trie` and several helper functions to implement Trie.

+a. `class Trie` implements the `Trie` datastructure
+    1. We create a pointer to object of this class.
+    2. `insertWord` adds words into the Trie.
+    3. `lookup`

+b. `LoadDictionary` loads the entire word list into memory with the help of `readFile` function.
+c.
+We call `FindWords` function to find all words in the

+`FindWords` - call flow:
+1. `buildBoard`    :
+2. `traverseBoard` :
+3. `getFoundWords` :